masaya2311/furima-29377/README.md

 | item   | references | null: false, foreign_key: true |

 ### Association
-- belongs_to :users
+- belongs_to :user
-- belongs_to :items
+- belongs_to :item
-- has_one :addresses
+- has_one :address

 ## addresses テーブル